 Weaver’s Settlement: At the beginning of August, the assembly, with Murray McCandless and Scott McLeod preaching, were in the fourth week of gospel tent meetings in Ashemore.
 Some have professed and others seem interested.

 Clinton: In May, Bryan Joyce gave several nights of profitable ministry on Joseph.
 The saints appreciated the excellent ministry given on Nehemiah by Peter Ramsay and Mark Bachert at the well-attended summer conference in July.
-A children’s effort and gospel meetings are planned for the latter part of August with Larry Perkins and Josh Valvano.
+A children’s effort and gospel meetings are planned for the latter part of August with Larry Perkins.
 Prayer would be valued.

 Mississauga: Lorne Langfeld had a gospel booth at the Home Show in April, working with the Applewood assembly.
 He also had a booth at the Lindsay Home Show in April, and at the Barrie Auto Flea Market in June.
 Attendance figures ranged from 6,000 to 110,000 for a four-day event.
 Many read gospel verses, some take literature and some will stop to engage in conversation.